Gloria Stuart: 1910–1929: Early life

 Stuart was born Gloria Stewart at 11:00 p.m. on the Fourth of July, 1910 on the family's kitchen table in Santa Monica, California, the first child of Alice (née Deidrick) and Frank Stewart.
 Through her mother, Stuart was a third-generation Californian; Stuart's maternal grandmother, Alice Vaughan, was born in 1854 in Angels Camp, gold country, two years after her own mother, Berilla (Stuart's great-grandmother), relocated to California from Missouri in a covered wagon.
+Her maternal grandfather, William Deidrick, was a farmer to whom the invention of the Deidrick Scraper is partially attributed.
 Stuart's father, a native of The Dalles, Oregon, was of Scottish descent, and studied law in San Francisco.
 At the time of her birth, he was an attorney representing The Six Companies.
-Stuart had one younger brother, Frank Jr., born eleven months later, and another younger brother Thomas (born two years after Frank Jr.), however he died due to spinal meningitis at age three.
+Stuart had one younger brother, Frank Jr., born eleven months later.
+Another younger brother Thomas (born two years after Frank Jr.); however, he died due to spinal meningitis at age three.

 As a child, Stuart attended a Church of Christ with her mother, and subsequently attended a Catholic school.
 Her father, originally a Presbyterian, converted to Christian Science during her childhood.
 When Stuart was nine years old, her father died as the result of an infection from an injury sustained when an automobile grazed his leg.
-She was also expelled from grade school after kicking her teacher ("to be honest, she deserved it" she recalled).
+She was also expelled from grade school after kicking her teacher ("to be honest, she deserved it", she recalled).
 Hard-pressed to support two small children, her mother soon accepted the proposal of local businessman Fred J. Finch.

 Stuart attended her schooling using the name Gloria Fae Finch.
 She had not been given a middle name by her parents and so adopted one, Frances, the feminine of Frank, her father's name.

-Stuart attended Santa Monica High School where she was active in theater, and performed the lead role in her senior class play, The Swan.
-She loved writing as much as acting, and spent her last two summers in high school taking short story and poetry writing classes and working as a cub reporter for the Santa Monica Outlook.
+Stuart attended Santa Monica High School, where she was active in theater and performed the lead role in her senior class play, The Swan.
+She loved writing as much as acting and spent her last two summers in high school taking short story and poetry writing classes and working as a cub reporter for the Santa Monica Outlook.